 This photo is from a mid-1950s NEKAF ad (100K JPEG).
 Some of the Dutch text reads: "The 'Jeep' offers unlimited possibilities!
 Willys Jeep is famous the world over -- with good reason.
 Everywhere, always and for anything the Jeep is useful.
 So he is in use by fire brigades -- all over the world -- and has proved invaluable in many places.
 This strong, economical and safe Jeep with the famous 4-wheel-drive is now a Dutch product and is being assembled in the Netherlands by the Ned.
 Kaiser Frazer Fabrieken Ltd."

-Here are a couple of other interesting and slightly mysterious fire Jeeps found in the Netherlands and photographed for Historical Fire Engines Europe (which also has a number of other Willys Jeeps in its photo database.)
+Here is a slightly mysterious fire Jeep found in the Netherlands and photographed for Historical Fire Engines Europe.
 This photo by G.P.
-Koppers shows a Willys M606 or possibly a VIASA military CJ-3B from Spain, converted to pull a pump trailer for the fire brigade in Baarn, Netherlands.
+Koppers appears to show a Willys M606 converted to pull a pump trailer for the fire brigade in Baarn, Netherlands.

-W. Schuitema photographed this impressive unit which was in service in Joure, Netherlands and now belongs to a private collector.
+This impressive unit was in service in Joure, Netherlands and now belongs to a private collector.
 It's a major aftermarket conversion including hard doors and new front fenders.
-More information on this unit and where it might have been built is welcome.
+More information on this unit and where it might have been built, and on this photo, is welcome.

 Thanks also to W. Schuitema, Jan Hogendoorn, Adriaan Kriek and Brian Gough. -- Derek Redmond

 CJ-3A Fire Service Jeeps shows a couple of CJ-3As built by Kronenburg in the Netherlands with rear body extensions.